kookmutsjes baghrir

 The Art of Cooking Baghrir: Getting Those Signature Holes

 Pan temperature is crucial.
-Heat a non-stick pan over medium heat.
-If the pan is too hot, it will seal the bottom too quickly, and those signature holes won’t form.
+Heat a non-stick pan over medium heat, if it gets too hot, the bottom seals too quickly and you’ll lose those signature holes.

 Do not grease the pan with oil or butter.
 Baghrir must be cooked on a dry, non-stick surface for the holes to form properly.